Frequently Asked Questions

 For students

-The agreement will lead to more pathways for undergraduate and graduate students at both universities.
-Students on both campuses will have access to a range of courses from either university, whether in-person, or in a hybrid or online format beginning in fall 2024.
+The agreements will lead to more pathways for undergraduate and graduate students at both universities.
+Students on both campuses will have access to a larger catalog of courses, a broader range of degree programs, and a more robust group of faculty.

-The goal of the agreement is to expand access and affordability to quality education for traditional students and adult learners alike.
+The goal of the agreements is to expand access and affordability to quality education for traditional students and adult learners alike.
 We also see anticipated student benefits that will include reduced time to degree completion, a strengthened core curriculum, and new opportunities for adult learners to obtain certificates and enhance their skills in the competitive labor market.
-We are in the process of finalizing a second agreement that will facilitate the seamless transition of qualified students from undergraduate into graduate degree programs.

-Each university will continue to operate as an independent institution and the professors who currently deliver the curriculum will continue to do so.
+Until the strategic combination is approved, each university will continue to operate as an independent institution and the professors who currently deliver the curriculum will continue to do so.
 Not a lot will change as far as the mission, style of teaching, or classroom experience.
-However, more course options will be available to students beginning in fall 2024.
+However, more course options will be available to students as early as fall 2024.
 If you choose to take a St. Ambrose course, those courses will be taught by St. Ambrose professors.
 Students will have in-person, online, and hybrid classes to choose from.

 Both universities will maintain their separate and respective athletics programs, continuing to operate as the Mount Mercy Mustangs and St. Ambrose Bees.
 The two athletic programs will continue to compete against each other in their respective conferences, as they always have.
 Colors, mascots, and uniforms will remain the same.
 Mount Mercy Mustangs will continue to proudly wear their blue and gold as Mustang Sally cheers them on.